Turn your real-world experience into part of the show.

 May 28, 2026

-How Graph API Discovery Rewrites the Rules of Enterprise Semantic Search Performance
+Microsoft Graph API Discovery for Enterprise Semantic Search

 Guest: Mirko Peters